The 5 Best Luxury Hotels in Tokyo (2025)

 Aman Tokyo (Top pick for Best Luxury Hotels in Tokyo)

 The Aman group’s first urban property manages to bring their trademark luxury to the city skyscraper.
-Located on the top six floors of The Otemachi Tower, just steps from both metro, train, and shinkansen lines, the hotel offers panoramic views of the city, including a heart-stopping sunset glimpse of distant Mt.
+Located on the top six floors of The Otemachi Tower, just steps from both metro, train, and shinkansen lines, the Aman Tokyo offers panoramic views of the city, including a heart-stopping sunset glimpse of distant Mt.
 Fuji to the west.

 The immense lobby, which rises some 30 meters through the middle of the hotel, creates an astounding expansiveness from the moment you step out of the elevator.
 It also mirrors an engawa, the wooden skirt around an old-fashioned Japanese house that separates indoors from out.
 This strange combination of humble traditional architecture and soaring urban spaces continues in the rooms, where natural materials like washi paper and hinoki wood meet floor-to-ceiling windows and deep-soaking tubs.